surniaulula/wpsso/readme.txt

 	* Fixed multi input and textarea fields to always show if they have a value (even if the previous field is empty).
 * **Developer Notes**
 	* Added a new `WpssoUtil->action_show_admin_notices()` method.
+	* Removed the 'is_required' CSS class from input fields.
 * **Requires At Least**
 	* PHP v7.2.
 	* WordPress v5.4.